nyxx-discord/nyxx/CONTRIBUTING.md

 Note that HTTP requests should be made using `client.httpHandler.executeSafe`.

 Additional methods & caches can be added to the manager for other types, for example `fetchCurrentUserConnections` in `UserManager`.
-Prefer using `CreateBuilder<XXX>` and `UpdateBuilder<XXX>` instead of a specific builder type.
-The type argument will guarantee only builders intended for this method are passed.
+Prefer using a specific builder type for documentation reasons.

 ##### 3. Adding builders